4di03/4di03/README.md

 - 📚 Masters in Computer Science, expected December 2025.
 - 👨🏽‍🏫 Teaching Assistant for DS & Algorithms

-📫 How to reach me . . .
+📫 How to reach me: adithyapalle12@gmail.com
-adithyapalle12@gmail.com